 You've spent months picking the perfect colors and font.
 The press release is written and ready to go.
-Your company rebrand is about to launch.
+It is finally time for your company rebrand to launch.

-But how can you be sure that consumers will like what you picked out?
+But how can you be sure that consumers will like what your company picked out?
 Or even notice that something has changed?

-These are decisions popular companies and their consultants make when they update their image, name, and voice.
+These are chances popular companies and their brand consultants take when they update their image, name, and voice.
 Fortunately, small businesses can learn from these larger companies' successes - and mistakes.

 We surveyed 501 people in the U.S. and showed them images of old brands and new brands.
 For most rebrands, people noticed the company logo first, but it's not the only important factor in a rebrand.
-Here are 5 examples of new names, visuals, and slogans to inspire your rebrand.
+Here are 5 company rebranding examples of names, visuals, and slogans to inspire your effort.

 - Weight Watchers rebranded to WW, and consumers took notice: 27% of people noticed the logo first, and 27% noticed the new slogan, "Wellness that Works" first.